Five Safe Driving Tips for New Teen Drivers

 Further Reading

-Did you know that the average work related car crash costs $74,000.
-That includes medical bills and time off from work.
-It does not include the emotional turmoil of the worker, his or her family, or the employer.
-If you drive as part of your jo...
+Did you know that the average work-related car crash costs $74,000?
+That estimate includes medical bills and time off from work but does not account for the emotional impact on the worker, their family, or the employer.
+If you drive as part of your...

 As a truck driver, you have a responsibility to avoid fatigue and remain alert.
-You might also have a demanding schedule that can leave you feeling fatigued.
-Although there are many rules and regulations in place to help you avoid exhaustion and the...
+You might also have a demanding schedule that can leave you feeling exhausted, and chronic tiredness increases crash risk and harms your health.
+There are federal hours...

 In your vehicle, it's easy to feel like you're secluded from everyone else on the road.
-Your vehicle is one of many on the road, though.
-Above all else, you must always prioritize safety and use these etiquette tips.
-Obey the Rules of the Road ...
+Your vehicle is one of many on the road, though, so prioritize safety and follow common-sense etiquette whenever you drive.
+Obey the Rules of the Road Every ru...